 The Hilton Hawaiian Village is a beautiful resort and village consisting of multiple towers, restaurants, pools, parking, lagoon, and shopping and it has the perfect location on Waikiki beach.
 It's right on Waikiki Beach with a view of Diamond Head in the distance.
 An easy stroll to Waikiki restaurants and shopping and the pink line trolley bus stop is right in front of the hotel.
 Beach chair, scuba, stand up paddle board rentals, or even surfing lessons are available.
 We've stayed here numerous times and based on how much we like it, we've never stayed anywhere else when we come to Oahu.

-More Info for the Hilton Hawaiian Village
+More info for the Hilton Hawaiian Village

 Waikiki Beach Area